Jewel in the Palace

 Starring Lee Young-ae in the title role, it tells the tale of an orphaned kitchen cook who went on to become the King's first female physician.
 In a time when women held little influence in society, young apprentice cook Jang-geum strives to learn the secrets of Korean cooking and medicine to cure the King of his various ailments.
-It is based on the true story of Jang-geum, the first female royal physician of the Joseon period.
+It is based on the true story of Janggeum, the first female royal physician of the Joseon period.
 The main themes are her perseverance and the portrayal of traditional Korean culture, including Korean royal court cuisine and traditional medicine.